vbenso/incubator-nuttx-rmt/Documentation/reference/os/time_clock.rst

-   The advantage of an alarm is that it avoids some small timing errors; the advantage of the use of the interval timer is that the hardware requirement may be less.
+   The advantage of an alarm is that it avoids some small timing errors; the advantage of the use of the interval timer is that the hardware requirement may be simpler.

 -  ``CONFIG_USEC_PER_TICK``: This option is not unique to *Tickless OS* operation, but changes its relevance when the *Tickless OS* is selected.
-In the default configuration where system time is provided by a periodic timer interrupt, the default system timer is configure the timer for 100Hz or ``CONFIG_USEC_PER_TICK=10000``.
-If ``CONFIG_SCHED_TICKLESS`` is selected, then there are no system timer interrupt.
+In the default configuration, where system time is provided by a periodic timer interrupt, the default system timer is configured for 100Hz, that is, ``CONFIG_USEC_PER_TICK=10000``.
+If ``CONFIG_SCHED_TICKLESS`` is selected, then there are no system timer interrupts.
 In this case, ``CONFIG_USEC_PER_TICK`` does not control any timer rates.
 Rather, it only determines the resolution of time reported by ``clock_systime_ticks()`` and the resolution of